AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/faq.md

 - Add the listed compileOptions from the error message to your app-level build.gradle file.
 - Increase the minSdkVersion for your Android project to 26 or above.

-### Why do i see a warning in AndroidManifest.xml about missing 'com.adobe.marketing.mobile.FullscreenMessageActivity' class?
+### Why do I see a warning in AndroidManifest.xml about missing 'com.adobe.marketing.mobile.FullscreenMessageActivity' class?

 After upgrading to latest Android SDK, you will see the following build warning if your application previously set up in-app messages with Campaign Standard.